top of page

 which took a whole day to complete.

-Many craftsmen in Tokyo continue to create Edo Kiriko glassware.
+Many artisans in Tokyo continue to create Edo Kiriko glassware.

-Nowadays, the demand for Edo Kiriko as a gift has been rising,
+Recently, the demand for Edo Kiriko products has been rising,

-leading to an increase in high-quality, colored glass pieces.
+leading to an increased production of high-quality, colored glass pieces.

-With each craftsman developing unique designs and techniques,
+With each artisan developing unique designs and techniques,

 〒111-0034